Asif Zaman

 Department of Mathematics

-I am an Assistant Professor, Teaching Stream at the University of Toronto specializing in analytic number theory.
+I am an Associate Professor, Teaching Stream at the University of Toronto.
 Previously, I was an NSERC Postdoctoral Scholar at Stanford University working with Kannan Soundararajan.
 I obtained my PhD at the University of Toronto under the supervision of John Friedlander.

 40 St. George Street, Room 6290